Big Brother 20 (American season): Critical response

-Joseph Charles "JC" Mounduix was once again involved in two separate sexual misconduct incidents in which he was accused of sexual harassment and sexual assault.
+Mounduix was once again involved in two separate sexual misconduct incidents in which he was accused of sexual harassment and sexual assault.
 While sleeping in the same bed, Mounduix was seen caressing Tyler Crispen's arm, face, and chest, as well as kissing his armpit while Crispen was sleeping.
 The following morning Crispen stated to Kaycee Clark "I'm sleeping alone tonight — JC is not sleeping with me".
 Mounduix explained his version by stating that he was "comforting Crispen who was having nightmares".
 Later, Mounduix opened the toilet door while HouseGuest Haleigh Broucher was using it.
 Broucher repeatedly asked Mounduix to close the door, who refused and tied the door open.
 Broucher then yelled for assistance from production and later filed a complaint with executive producer Allison Grodner.
 The producers later released a statement saying that neither Crispen nor Broucher filed official complaints and that the two had expressed to them that they "did not feel threatened or unsafe by Mounduix's actions."

-During a live eviction speech, HouseGuest Scottie Salton made sexual and vulgar comments towards HouseGuests Tyler Crispen and Angela Rummans.
+During a live eviction speech, HouseGuest Scottie Salton made sexual and vulgar comments towards HouseGuests Crispen and Rummans.
 He hinted that Crispen received oral sex from Rummans, which got censored out by CBS.